 They also spend 2 hours a week on the alternate semester (6 months of the year) in a kitchen classroom preparing and sharing a variety of meals created from their produce.

-Early childhood classes from Transition to Year 2 visit the kitchen for half of the year and the farm for the other half of the year as an introduction to the more formal Stephanie Alexander Kitchen Garden Program.
-They visit for a 2 hour session once a fortnight with their classroom teacher and either the kitchen or garden specialist.
+Early childhood classes from Transition to Year 2 also get opportunities to visit the kitchen and garden as an introduction to the more formal program.
+They visit with their classroom teacher.

 Our preschool students also enjoy visiting the farm to feed the chickens during their Wednesday sessions.